JSFoundation/js.foundation/_conduct/030-reporting.md

 ### Appealing

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the committee, contact the jQuery Foundation President and Executive Director at [executive@jquery.org][] with your appeal and they will review the case.
+To appeal a decision of the committee, contact the JS Foundation President and Executive Director at [executive@js.foundation][] with your appeal and they will review the case.

-[conduct@jquery.org]: mailto:conduct@jquery.org
+[conduct@js.foundation]: mailto:conduct@js.foundation
 [Enforcement Manual]: #040-enforcement
-[executive@jquery.org]: mailto:executive@jquery.org
+[executive@js.foundation]: mailto:executive@js.foundation